South emerges as flashpoint of brewing redistricting battle

 And in Texas, which is expected to gain a whopping three congressional seats, the most of any state, the GOP may try to carve out more seats in the center of their state’s boom — Democratic-leaning Houston — that could still elect Republicans.

-Currently, a gain of five seats would hand control the House to the GOP.
-That number may rise or fall before November 2020 depending on the outcome of special elections for several vacant seats.
+Currently, a gain of five seats would hand control of the House to the GOP.
+That number may rise or fall before November 2022 depending on the outcome of special elections for several vacant seats.

 To be sure, there will be limits — both legal and practical — on how much power Republicans can win with a new map.
 While they control the process, the demographic trends in Southern states are working against them.
 Many of the new residents are college-educated, racially diverse and young — all groups Republicans have struggled to win over.